Primordialwater/Primordialwater/README.md

 > About me.

  I like Harvest Moon: Animal Parade (this game has a hold on me.
 I LOVE IT.
-PLEASE PLAY HARVEST MOON: ANIMAL PARADE IF POSSIBLE ITS SUCH A FUN GAME AND THE SOUNDTRACK IS LITERALLY THE BEST), cookie run: kingdom, Genshin Impact, and dandys world (not too much, but enough to warrant this being placed here).
+PLEASE PLAY HARVEST MOON: ANIMAL PARADE IF POSSIBLE ITS SUCH A FUN GAME AND THE SOUNDTRACK IS LITERALLY THE BEST), Pokemon, cookie run: kingdom, Genshin Impact, and dandys world (not too much, but enough to warrant this being placed here).

  I may be blunt at times, or dry.
 However, I am not devoid of warmth, as I am friendly and I will likely joke around with you.